jotform/jotform-api-nodejs/README.md

 features, add new features and fix bugs.
 It was rebuilt from the ground up to benefit from the latest JavaScript features and to be more maintainable.

-`@wojtekmaj/jotform` meant to be a drop-in replacement for `jotform` package, so you can use it without any changes to your code.
+`@wojtekmaj/jotform` is meant to be a drop-in replacement for `jotform` package, so you can use it without any changes to your code.

 Here's how the two packages compare: